-Day 5 A Day in the Life of an Icelandic horse farm
+Day 6 A Day in the Life of an Icelandic horse farm

-· Destination: Daeli
+• Destination: Egilsstadir

-Accommodations: Daeli Guest House or similar
+Accommodations: Hotel Near Egilsstadir or similar

-Morning: After breakfast, we'll drive to a family-run farm in northern Iceland for our NEW A Day in the Life experience, where we'll meet the owner and his or her family.
-During our overnight stay, we'll get an intimate look into everyday life on the farm and learn what it's like to live in such a remote area.
+Morning: After breakfast, we'll check out of our hotel in Höfn and make our way to a family-run farm in northern Iceland for our A Day in the Life experience, where we'll meet the owner and his or her family.
+During our visit, we'll get an intimate look into everyday life on the farm and learn what it's like to live in such a remote area.
 We'll also learn about Icelandic horses, what makes them unique and how they are bred.

-The Icelandic Horse is a breed of horse developed in Iceland by Norse settlers in the ninth and tenth centuries.
+The Icelandic horse is a breed of horse developed in Iceland by Norse settlers in the ninth and tenth centuries.
 These settlers venerated the horses in North Germanic mythology, as they were crucial to the survival and advancement of their civilization.
 As most horses would not thrive in Iceland's harsh climate, the Icelandic Horse developed unique characteristics that make it suitable for the often severe environment through centuries of selective breeding.
 Historically, they were intended to assist local farmers with sheepherding; however, today, they are also used for leisure, showing, and racing.
 These horses were bred from ponies, so they tend to be small in stature.
 Despite their size, they are known to be hardy and long-lived, and the government aims to maintain their good health by outlawing the import and export of horses, minimizing the risk of disease.